Learn to Build a Fence, Arbor, or Bridge to Support Your Tomatoes

-Maximize your plants’ health and harvest with arbors, trellises, and bridges
+Maximize your plants’ health and harvest with these beautiful and functional staking options

 Peek over the back fence of almost any home in summer and you’ll find it: a robust tomato plant standing proudly, its leaves, stems, and fruit bulging out, around, and over the constraints of a small—and now hardly visible—metal cage.
 Birds migrate; we grow tomatoes—like clockwork.
 And whether you’re a gardener who’s an eager beginner or a seasoned pro, it can be hard to imagine that the tiny tomato seedling bought at the cusp of the growing season just might—in very short order—turn into a large and rangy behemoth that needs some assistance standing upright.

 Not every tomato plant, of course, fits this description, but a large number of them do.
 And a lot of us find that the cages and stakes we set up as support structures often need support themselves as harvest time approaches.
 So why not try something a little different in your garden patch this spring?
 Abandon the cages that are waiting in the garage (or use them to corral your eggplants, peppers, and beans) and support your tomato seedlings in a unique and effective way, such as along a fence, up an arbor, or across a bridge.
 By training your tomatoes along a flat plane, you’ll get not only a garden that is more orderly but also the kind of tomato harvests every gardener longs for.

 Rethink your tomato cages for better production